shum-647713/mini_pic_wall/README.md

 ```
 sudo docker compose up -d --build
 ```
-if builder fails to download images you may need to do that manually with `docker pull`
+if builder fails to download images you may need to do that manually using `docker pull`

 to check if server is running, try to access http://127.0.0.1/api/